Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyterhub.md

 === "production"

-    Offers a wide range of presently 188 python packages.
+    In that environment we provide DCV and WebVNC access.

     You can load more software using our module system, by selecting these through the option ['Preload modules (module load)'](#loading-modules).

 === "...matlab"

-    With it, we integrated matlab with presently 86 python packages.
+    We integrated MATLAB into it, such that you can use it in your browser.

     You can load more software using our module system, by selecting these through the option ['Preload modules (module load)'](#loading-modules).

 === "...rstudio"

     We integrated R & RStudio into it, such that you can use it in your browser.
     Please click on RStudio's Icon for it, when you are in the JupyterHub overview.

 === "fosscuda-2020b"